ayosolirius/vagrant_linux_windows_demo/README.md

 # **Hands-on Vagrant: Linux and Windows Server Integration on Apple Silicon**

 This documentation provides a comprehensive guide to setting up and managing virtual machines (VMs) using **Vagrant** on Apple Silicon (M1/M2) and Intel Macs.
 It covers critical steps such as setting up Windows and Linux VMs, integrating Linux machines with Active Directory (AD), and managing networking across VMs.
-A special focus is placed on ensuring stable **network connectivity** and configuring **static IP addresses** to prevent issues with domain integration and cross-machine communication.
+A particular focus is placed on ensuring stable **network connectivity** and configuring **static IP addresses** to prevent domain integration and cross-machine communication issues.

 ---

 ## **1. Vagrant on Apple Silicon: Challenges and Solutions**

-Apple Silicon introduces some challenges when running certain virtualized environments like **Windows Server** due to the ARM64 architecture.
-To overcome these issues, it's essential to choose the right virtualization platform.
+Apple Silicon introduces some challenges when running specific virtualised environments like **Windows Server** due to the ARM64 architecture.
+To overcome these issues, choosing the right virtualisation platform is essential.

 ### **Using UTM for Windows Server on M1 Macs**